1945 Atlantic hurricane season: Hurricane Five

-The Texas Hurricane of 1945

 In late August, an area of disturbed weather persisted across the Bay of Campeche, eventually organizing into a tropical depression about 145 mi northeast of Veracruz, Mexico by 00:00 UTC on August 24.
 The system gained steady strength on its north-northwest course, becoming a hurricane early the next day and attaining peak winds of 115 mph – the first major hurricane of the season – southeast of Corpus Christi, Texas by 12:00 UTC on August 26.
 At the time, the cyclone was thought to have possessed winds as strong as a 135 mph, but this value was lowered in reanalysis.
 The hurricane made landfall along Matagorda Island, Texas at peak intensity by 12:00 UTC on August 27 and progressed inland, only slowly weakening to tropical storm intensity early the next morning.
 The cyclone curved northwest, ultimately dissipating southwest of the Dallas–Fort Worth metroplex around 18:00 UTC on August 29.

 Though hundreds of miles from Florida, the developing hurricane helped boost St. Petersburg's August rainfall total to its highest in 30 years.
 Low-lying areas were flooded, sewer systems were backed up, and travel between the city and nearby Tampa was delayed.
 The storm's impacts in Texas, meanwhile, were regarded as the worst since the 1933 Cuba–Brownsville hurricane.
 Up to two-thirds of the coastline experienced hurricane-force winds, with a peak gust of 135 mph recorded in Collegeport.
 Massive storm tides, as high as 15 ft in Port Lavaca, inundated coastal locales and eroded up to 50 ft of the shore; this was the third largest storm surge documented along the Texas coastline at the time.
 Rainfall amounts exceeded 30 in along the coastline.
 Catastrophic losses to crops and livestock were sustained throughout the region.
 Three deaths occurred in total, including one via a tornado near Houston and two via a capsized fishing vessel offshore Port Isabel, while damage reached $20.1 million.